 The Society for the Preservation and Publication of the Melodies of Ireland was founded in 1851 with Petrie as president, and a council consisting of a number of leading Irish intellectuals.
 The main aims of the Society were the ‘preserving, classifying, and publishing these airs of every kind, and likewise all such words (whether in the Irish or English language) connected with any of them, as appear to possess any peculiar interest’, and the intention seems to have been to bring the scientific approach adopted by Petrie in the fields of literature and archaeology to the study of ‘ancient’ music.
 Irish people were invited to contribute to the collection, by sending copies of ‘airs’ to a central repository in Dublin.
 By the time of the publication of the first, and only, completed volume of The Petrie collection of the ancient music of Ireland (1855), Petrie appears to have had between 750 and 1,000 in his possession.
 This had risen to more than 2,500 melodies by his death: most of them were published between 1903 and 1905 by Sir Charles Villiers Stanford (qv) as the Complete collection of Irish music as noted by George Petrie.
 The 147 melodies which appear in The Petrie collection of the ancient music of Ireland are provided with piano accompaniments and detailed commentaries.
 Undoubtedly the most famous of these is the anonymous tune sent to Petrie by Jane Ross (qv) of Limavady, which has subsequently come to be known as ‘The Londonderry air’.
 The work of the Society for the Preservation and Publication of the Melodies of Ireland collapsed in 1855, though François Hoffmann published some further melodies in 1877 as Ancient music of Ireland from the Petrie collection, and a set of forty pieces (with commentaries from what was clearly intended to be Petrie's second volume) appeared posthumously in 1882.

-Petrie spent his early years in his father's home at 82 Dame St., Dublin, briefly relocating to 5 Essex Quay after his marriage.
-He lived at 21 Great Charles St. until 1850, when he moved to 67 Fortescue Terrace, Rathmines Road, remaining there until 1858.
+Petrie spent his early years in his father's home at 82 Dame Street, Dublin, briefly relocating to 5 Essex Quay after his marriage.
+He lived at 21 Great Charles Street until 1850, when he moved to 67 Fortescue Terrace, Rathmines Road, remaining there until 1858.
 His final years were spent at 7 Charlemont Place.
-An honorary doctorate (LL.D.) was conferred on him by TCD in 1847.
-He married (1819) Eliza Mills; they had a son (who died at the age of 5) and five daughters (four of whom survived him).
+An honorary doctorate (of laws) was conferred on him by Trinity College Dublin in 1847.
+He married (1819) Eliza Mills; they had a son (who died at the age of five) and five daughters (four of whom survived him).

 There is a discrepancy about the date of Petrie's death.
 Although usually held to have been 17 January 1866, the Dublin Evening Mail (19 January 1866), the Manchester Guardian (23 January, 1866) and W.A.
 Fraser’s Magazine for Town and Country (July 1866) all give it as Thursday 18 January.
 To confuse matters further, the Illustrated London News of 3 March 1866 suggests that it was 19 January and the civil record of Petrie’s death (which was registered on 30 January) gives 12 January.
 He was buried in Mount Jerome cemetery on 22 January, 1866.